alvinveroy/blue-bandit/README.md

  cmake ..
  ```

- 5. Build the hex and flash controller
+ 5. Build the hex then flash controller
  ```
  make && make flash
  ```